Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Introduction

-The other concept, dubbed ``Design Reference Mission'' (DRM) was developed in 1992-1993, and was based on Mars Direct~\cite{Portree2001}.
-It has been revised several times, with the last version designated the Mars Design Reference Architecture (DRA) 5.0~\cite{MarsArchitectureSteeringGroup2009}.
-It was assumed to comprise a crew of six astronauts, and transfers of about $180\,\unit{days}$ (for the crew).
-Together with a waiting time of about $500\,\unit{days}$, the total mission would take around $900\,\unit{days}$~\cite{MarsArchitectureSteeringGroup2009}.
-Moreover, a maximum of twelve Saturn V type launchers (the Ares V), bearing a descent/ascent vehicle (DAV), a surface habitat (SHAB) and a multi-module Mars transfer vehicle (MTV), would be needed.
-Each module would use nuclear thermal rockets as propulsion system and would have a mass ranging between $60\,\unit{tonne}$ and $80\,\unit{tonne}$.
+Because of the difficulties of cutting the time short, the most developed mission proposals use solutions near the minimum energy.
+The probably most developed proposal, dubbed ``Design Reference Mission'' (DRM), was developed in 1992-1993 and was based on a concept by Robert Zubrin, the Mars Direct~\citep{Portree2001}.
+It has been revised several times, with the last version designated the Mars Design Reference Architecture (DRA) 5.0~\citep{MarsArchitectureSteeringGroup2009}.
+These concepts typically divide the mission in a cargo S/C, with a minimum energy transfer, sent in advance and a crewed S/C that can be a little faster.
+DRA 5.0 comprises a crew of six astronauts and transfers to and from Mars of about \SI{180}{\day} (for the crew).
+Together with a waiting time of about \SI{500}{\day}, the total mission would take around \SI{900}{\day}~\citep{MarsArchitectureSteeringGroup2009}.
+It requires a descent/ascent vehicle (DAV), a surface habitat (SHAB) and a multi-module Mars transfer vehicle (MTV), with each module sent to Mars weighing between \SI{60}{\tonne} and \SI{80}{\tonne}.
+It also uses nuclear thermal rockets as propulsion, as well as aerocapture (for the cargo S/C only) and in situ resource utilisation (ISRU).
+Other concepts were developed, typically variants of DRM with updated technology but without considerable differences in the mission duration, such as the ``Austere Human Missions to Mars''~\citep{Price2009}.
+Most concepts include insufficiently developed technologies, such as ISRU or aerocapture, increasing the risks, cost, or the development time of the mission.

-Both proposals foresee an extended mission duration.
-It is well known that in space humans are subjected to many hazards, such as loss of bone/muscle mass and a substantial increase in the probability of developing cancer~\cite{Vernikos2010,Cucinotta2009}.
-Therefore, a $180\,\unit{day}$ transfer (plus waiting time and a similar time to return) is a significant risk, most particularly in view of the unpredictability of the solar cycle.

-Other mission concepts were developed after those presented above, for example the ``Austere Human Missions to Mars''~\cite{Price2009}.
-These are variants of the DRM, with updated technology, but without considerable differences in the mission duration.
-Additionally, many concepts include insufficiently tested technologies, such as \textit{in situ} resource utilisation or aerocapture, increasing the risks, cost, or the development time of the mission.
+If a substantial increase in delta-v can be considered, however, it is in principle possible to solve both the slow trip and the long waiting time on Mars to return issues, imposed by the synodic period between the planets~\citep{Wertz2004b}.
+A sketch of a rapid mission with impulsive thrust has already been proposed by~\citet{Amade2010}, but with a total mission duration of about one year.
+All proposals requiring very high delta-v depend on the propulsion performance~\citep{Erichsen1997,Berend2013}.
+Typically, modern, or future, propulsion methods are required~\citep{Diaz2013} and some performance measure must be used to evaluate the merits of different alternatives~\citep{Erichsen1997}.